petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-exporting-data.md

    java -classpath .:* -DexportTaskId=1234 ExportTask_GET_ById
    ```

-1. Once the `executeStatus` shows `COMPLETED`, you can download the data by running the `ExportTaskContent_GET_ById` class with the following command.
+1. Once the `executeStatus` shows `COMPLETED`, you can download the data by running the `ExportTaskContent_GET_ById` class.
 Replace `1234` with the ID of your export task.

    ```bash
    java -classpath .:* -DexportTaskId=1234 ExportTaskContent_GET_ById